 The School works together with the relevant Local Authority (LA) in supporting any pupils with EHCPs.
 Whilst the School falls within the jurisdiction of Buckinghamshire County Council, the relevant LA maybe different and will be that in which a pupil's home address is located.
+Please note that the School is not able to finance any aspects of the EHCP.

-The school will only accept pupils with an EHCP if it is the named school.
+The School will only accept pupils with an EHCP if it is the named school.